MarLizZo/Cybermodding-Capstone/README.md

 <img src="Repo assets/cybm.png" style="width: 100%">
 <br>

-<h4>Current Version: 1.3</h4>
+<h4>Current Version: 1.3.1</h4>

+-   1.3.1 - Search function available
--   Contact us feature.
+-   1.3 - Contact us feature.
 Anyone can contact the admins for any reason.
 The administrators are able to see the messages from the Admin CP
--   Now the user can upload an image as profile avatar from local machine.
-It will be stored on a real online server
+-   1.3 - Avatar upload with preview.
+Now the user can upload an image as profile avatar from local machine.
+Preview available.
+The avatar will be stored on a real online server
--   Minor graphic improvements
+-   1.3 - Minor graphic improvements

 <p></p>